 So the workshop participants considered what questions and information they needed before registering for ProductCamp?
 Each team considered, then mapped their information needs, approximately in sequence, across the top of the page.

 Later comparing the maps, I discovered the teams answered the same questions but followed a varied route from awareness to registration.
-Therefore overall the sequence of questions addressed is not distinct.
+Therefore overall the sequence of questions addressed is not distinct in this example.

 Participants wrote up their individual actions and thoughts undertaken on the journey to ProductCamp registration.
-Many include ways participants ‘touch’ ProductCamp.
-Other influential interactions are also included.
+Many of the touchpoints included ways participants touch the ProductCamp formal information sources, such as the website.
+Other influential interactions, such as discussions with colleagues, were also included.

-(The post-it notes used in the workshop are green.
-The final version uses a more legibile grey.)
+(The post-it notes used in the workshop were green.
+The final digital version uses a more legibile grey.)

 During the workshop touchpoints were organized with positive emotions at the top, negative experiences towards the bottom.
 With 25+ workshop participants the resulting customer journey map was likely representative of how most ProductCamp participants experience the journey to registration.

 It turns out many experiences were positive; hurrah!